jedi4ever/veewee/doc/customize.md

 This box will have `pae` and `ioapic` enabled with VirtualBox, and will use the `brlxc0` bridge with KVM (on libvirt).

+## Using Yaml for storing configuration

+You can store definitions in `*.yml` files, loading them is as easy as:

+    Veewee::Definition.declare_yaml(file_name1, filename2 ...)

+For example given those 3 files:

+    .
+    ├── definitions
+    │   └── myubuntubox
+    │       ├── definition.rb
+    │       ├── definition.yml
+    │       ├── 64bit.yml
+    │       ├── 32bit.yml
+    │       └── ...

+And `definition.rb` with

+    Veewee::Definition.declare_yaml('definition.yml', '64bit.yml')

+Then veewee will read first `definition.yml` and `64bit.yml`, this way it is possible to mix multiple possible combinations of systems, versions, and architectures.
+All the configurations available in `declare` are also valid in `*yml` files.

 ## Up Next